brillout/clocktab/readme.md

 Source code of [clocktab.com](https://www.clocktab.com).

-This is ancient code: it was built over a decade ago and doesn't use any npm nor view libraries.
+This is ancient code.
+It was built over a decade ago and doesn't use any library.
+Dom manipulations are done by hand.

 Deployment has been modernized to use Parcel, GitHub pages, and Cloudflare.